Branching And Release

 When code is pushed to main:

-• the next release tag is calculated in vYYYY.MM.DD format
+• the next release tag is calculated in vYYYY.M.MICRO format

 • release archives are built for macOS, Linux, and Windows